62 Notable alumni of

 -

-Che Armond Smith, better known by his stage name Rhymefest, is an American rapper and songwriter from Chicago, Illinois.
-He is best known for his work with fellow Chicago rapper Kanye West, with writing credits on his songs including "Jesus Walks" (which won Best Rap Song) in 2004 and "New Slaves" in 2013.
+Che Armond Smith, known professionally as Rhymefest, is an American rapper and songwriter from Chicago, Illinois.
+He is best known for his work with fellow Chicago rapper Kanye West, having co-written West's "Jesus Walks" (which won Best Rap Song) in 2004 and "New Slaves" in 2013.
 He also co-wrote "Glory", for Common and John Legend in 2014, which received a Golden Globe Award for Best Original Song and an Academy Award for Best Original Song.

 -